tylerlong/yarn-upgrade-all/README.md

 npm install -g yarn-upgrade-all
 ```

-Don't use `yarn` to install it on Windows because there is a bug: [yarnpkg/yarn#2224](https://github.com/yarnpkg/yarn/issues/2224).
+:exclamation: Don't use `yarn` to install it on Windows because there is a bug: [yarnpkg/yarn#2224](https://github.com/yarnpkg/yarn/issues/2224).

 ## Usage